Richard Jed Wyatt

-Richard Jed Wyatt (June 5, 1939 (or 1937) in Los Angeles - 7 June 2002) was an American psychiatrist and schizophrenia researcher.
+Richard Jed Wyatt (June 5, 1939 – 7 June 2002) was an American psychiatrist and schizophrenia researcher.

 Career and Research

-Wyatt graduate from Johns Hopkins University Medical School and joined the NIH in 1967, where he established a schizophrenia research program.
+Wyatt was born in Los Angeles and graduated from Johns Hopkins University Medical School and joined the National Institutes of Health (NIH) in 1967, where he established a schizophrenia research program.
 In 1972 he became chief of the neuropsychiatry branch at the NIH.
 He was one of the early pioneers who studied the biological basis of schizophrenia in the lab.
 His research led to the first evidence that monoamine oxidase inhibitors (MAOIs) suppressed REM sleep and could treat narcolepsy.

 He was a prolific writer, educator and teacher, having authored over 800 research articles and 6 books and he has trained many of today's leading neuroscientists.
 The "Richard J. Wyatt Award" from the International Association for Early Intervention in Mental Health is named after him to honor his efforts regarding early interventions in schizophrenia.